Non-preemptive Scheduling in a Smart Grid Model and its Implications on Machine Minimization: Definitions and preliminaries

 On the other hand, minimizing the maximum cost does not necessarily minimize the total cost.
 For example, consider an input of three jobs $J_1$, $J_2$ and $J_3$ where $\interval(J_1) = [0, 2^\alpha)$, $\h(J_1) = 1$, $\w(J_1) = 2^\alpha$; $\interval(J_2) = [2^\alpha, 2^\alpha+1)$, $\h(J_2) = 3$, $\w(J_2) = 1$; and $\interval(J_3) = [0, 2^{\alpha+1})$, $\h(J_3) = 1$, $\w(J_3) = 2^\alpha$.
 Note that only $J_3$ has flexibility where it can be scheduled.
 To minimize the maximum cost over time, we would schedule $J_3$ to start at time $0$ and achieve a maximum load of $3$.
 This gives a total cost of $2^\alpha \cdot 2^\alpha + 3^\alpha = 4^\alpha + 3^\alpha$.
 However, to minimize the total cost, we would schedule $J_3$ to start at time $2^\alpha$ giving a total cost of $2^\alpha + 4^\alpha + (2^\alpha - 1) = 4^\alpha + 2^{\alpha+1} - 1$, which is smaller than $4^\alpha + 3^\alpha$ when $\alpha > 1$.

-\fhl{\runtitle{Lower bound on Greedy.}} In~\cite{DBLP:conf/cocoa/FengXZ15}, it is claimed that the greedy algorithm (that assigns a job to a timeslot with the minimum load) is $2$-competitive for the case where the load of a timeslot $t$ is $\load(t)^2$, jobs are of unit length and height and the feasible timeslots of a job is a set of (non-contiguous) timeslots that the job can be assigned to.
+\runtitle{Lower bound on Greedy.} In~\cite{DBLP:conf/cocoa/FengXZ15}, the greedy algorithm that assigns a job to a timeslot with the minimum load is considered.
+It is claimed in the paper that the greedy algorithm is $2$-competitive on the online-list model and for the case where the load of a timeslot $t$ is $\load(t)^2$, jobs are of unit length and height and the feasible timeslots of a job is a set of (non-contiguous) timeslots that the job can be assigned to.
 We show a counter-example to this claim and show that Greedy is at least $3$-competitive.
-This implies that it is still an open question to derive online algorithms for the Grid problem.
+This implies that it is still an open question to derive online algorithms for the {$\grid$} problem.